junxit/us-congress-bills-116/metadata.md

 - 2019-10-28 — Introduced in House
 - 2019-10-28 — Introduced in House
 - 2019-10-28 — Referred to the House Committee on Financial Services.
+- 2019-10-29 — Committee Consideration and Mark-up Session Held.
+- 2019-10-30 — Committee Consideration and Mark-up Session Held.
+- 2019-10-31 — Committee Consideration and Mark-up Session Held.
+- 2019-10-31 — Ordered to be Reported (Amended) by the Yeas and Nays: 30 - 27.
+- 2019-11-08 — Placed on the Union Calendar, Calendar No. 216.
+- 2019-11-08 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+116-271.
+- 2019-11-08 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+116-271.